 I’ve read a couple of articles, watched a couple of movies and series about bigamy, the other woman, cheating and divorce.
 It seems to me that the one who got away is the bravest, yet still the most vulnerable.
 She may be the smartest, but she’s emotionally soft.

-I’m not siding on the other woman here; in fact, my friends confession made me see both sides of the coin.
+I’m not siding on the other woman here; in fact, my friends confession made me see both sides of the story.
 The mere mention of the word marriage now frightens my wits.
-Because I never and I still don’t believe in divorce, I believe that once you make that sacred vow; that sacred promise; you must keep it.
-In sickness (cheating) and in health, until death do you part.
-And the question I have for myself is “will I be able to handle all the pain?”, “will I be able to bar all major catastrophes just to save my marriage?”
+Even though I’ve never and I still don’t believe in divorce, I believe that once you make that sacred vow; that sacred promise; you must keep it.
+In sickness and in health, until death do you part.
+And the questions I have for myself are “will i forgive?”, “will I be able to handle all the pain?”, “will I be able to bar all major catastrophes just to save my marriage?”
 All I know now is that there are many ways to skin a cat, even though I haven’t even come up with one.